treemorse/farteam/README.md

 </br></br>
 The user class contains the following variables:
 1. UID (user ID)
+2. Username
-2. Email
+3. Email
-3. Bio (short description)
+4. Bio (short description)
-4. Profile picture
+5. Profile picture
-5. Phone number
+6. Phone number
-6. Document information (for instructors)
+7. Document information (for instructors)
-7. Contacts (list of social networks)
+8. Contacts (list of social networks)
-8. Followers (list of user IDs)
+9. Followers (list of user IDs)
-9. Following (list of user IDs)
+10. Following (list of user IDs)
-10. Verification check (for instructors)
+11. Verification check (for instructors)

 It also has a method for verifying the account for instructors and a method for changing profile information or deleting the account.
 </br></br>